What is a bad credit score?

 A credit score is a rating based on your financial history.
 It reflects how reliable you are when it comes to repaying money.
 Having a poor credit score makes it harder to borrow money and get better deals on things like credit cards, loans, mortgages and more.
 Find out how to tell if you have a bad credit rating, and what you can do about it.

-What is classed as a bad credit score?
+What does it mean to have a bad credit score?

-When it comes to your Experian Credit Score, 561–720 is classed as Poor and 0–560 is considered Very Poor.
-Though remember, your credit score isn’t fixed.
+A low credit score can make it harder to get credit but remember, your credit score isn’t fixed.
 If your score isn’t where you’d like it to be, there’s plenty you can do to get it back into shape.

 What is the lowest credit score possible?